Northern High School Wins Calvert County Envirothon!

-The Envirothon is an environmentally-based problem solving competition for high school students.
-Teams are made up of 5 students who work together to study Maryland’s natural resources over the course of the school year.
+The Envirothon is an environmentally based problem-solving competition for high school students.
+Teams are made up of 5-7 students who work together to study Maryland’s natural resources over the course of the school year.
 All topics are very hands-on and include practical skills and trainings are taught by experts in each field.

-The competition was held April 20, 2022 at King’s Landing Park in Huntingtown.
-The students competed in four resource categories: aquatic resources, forestry management, soil conservation, and wildlife management
+The competition was held April 20, 2023, at King’s Landing Park in Huntingtown.
+The students competed in four resource categories: aquatic resources, forestry management, soil conservation, and wildlife management.

-The Envirothon is sponsored by the Calvert County Soil Conservation District, Calvert Forestry Board, Calvert County Natural Resource Division, Morgan State University Estuarine Research Center, American Chestnut Land Trust, and the CHESPAX program of Calvert County Public Schools.
+The Envirothon is sponsored by the Calvert County Soil Conservation District, Calvert Forestry Board, Calvert County Department of Natural Resources, Morgan State University Estuarine Research Center, American Chestnut Land Trust, and the CHESPAX program of Calvert County Public Schools.